 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- 1. Start the engine.

-- 2. Park the combine on a level surface.

-- 3. Position the header so that the cutterbar is 254-356 mm (10-14 in.) off the ground.
+- 1. Park the combine on a level surface. - 2.
+Position the header so that the cutterbar is 254-356 mm (10-14 in.) off the ground.

 Checking sensor upper voltage limit